-CADTH identified the following limitations in the sponsor's base case: the calculation of the budget impact analysis is uncertain; the proportion of patients with NDMM receiving therapy in fourth line is uncertain; the market uptake of elranatamab may be underestimated; and allocation of market shares to clinical trials is inappropriate.
+CADTH identified the following limitations in the sponsor's base case: the calculation of the budget impact analysis (BIA) is uncertain, the proportion of patients with newly diagnosed multiple myeloma receiving therapy in fourth line is uncertain, the market uptake of elranatamab may be underestimated, and allocation of market shares to clinical trials is inappropriate.

-CADTH conducted reanalyses of the BIA by revising the calculation of drug costs, revising the size of the eligible patient population; increasing the market uptake of elranatamab; and removing clinical trial market shares.
-The CADTH reanalysis of the BIA estimated that the 3-year budget impact of reimbursing elranatamab for the treatment of adult patients with RRMM who have received at least 3 prior lines of therapy, including a PI, an IMiD, and an anti-CD38 mAb would be \$15,819,100 in Year 1, \$30,815,799 in Year 2, and \$40,176,258 in Year 3, for a three-year cumulative total of \$86,811,158.
+CADTH conducted reanalyses of the BIA by revising the calculation of drug costs, revising the size of the eligible patient population, increasing the market uptake of elranatamab, and removing clinical trial market shares.
+The CADTH reanalysis of the BIA estimated that the 3-year budget impact of reimbursing elranatamab for the treatment of adult patients with r/r MM who have received at least 3 prior lines of therapy, including a proteasome inhibitor, an immunomodulatory drug, and an anti-CD38 monoclonal antibody would be \$15,819,100 in year 1, \$30,815,799 in year 2, and \$40,176,258 in year 3, for a 3-year cumulative total of \$86,811,158.
 CADTH conducted scenario analyses to address remaining uncertainty.
-Assuming a 50% reduction in the eligible patient population resulted in a decrease of elranatamab estimated 3-year budget impact to \$43,898,028.
+Assuming a 50% reduction in the eligible patient population resulted in a decrease of the elranatamab estimated 3-year budget impact to \$43,898,028.
 Assuming higher uptake of elranatamab increased the 3-year BIA to \$134,727,659.